 Aware of partner’s position on the pickleball court and is able to move as a team.
 Demonstrates ability to change direction in an offensive manner.
 Demonstrates a broad knowledge of the rules of the game.
 Has a moderate number of unforced errors per game.
 Solid understanding of stacking and when and how it could be used in match play.
 Beginning to identify opponents’ weaknesses and attempts to formulate a game plan to attack weaknesses.

 How do you determine your pickleball skill level?

-To determine your pickleball skill level, use the USAPA Player Skill Ratings and do your best to rate yourself according to the levels. another option is to attend a skill rating clinic where experienced players and coaches watch you play and then determine your skill level.
+To determine your pickleball skill level, use the USAPA Player Skill Ratings (a self-rating system) and do your best to rate yourself according to the levels. another option is to attend a skill rating clinic where experienced players and coaches watch you play and then determine your skill level.

 How do I know if I am a 3.0 pickleball player?